Why You Should Use Markdown in Your Note-Taking App

 Because Markdown is plain text, you choose how to read it:

-Markdown encourages you to view your notes as a long-term knowledge base—not as files trapped in a single ecosystem.
+Markdown encourages you to see your notes as a lasting knowledge base, not just files stuck in one app.

 You realize that:

-• your ideas should outlast the tools you write them in
+* Your ideas should outlive the tools you use

-• your notes become a lifelong library, not temporary storage
+* Your notes become a lifelong library, not just temporary storage

-Markdown isn’t just a format.
-It’s a commitment to clarity, durability, and ownership.
+Markdown isn't just a format.
+It's a way to write that's clear, lasting, and puts you in charge.

-By using Markdown in your note-taking app of choice, you gain:
+By using Markdown in your note-taking app, you get:

 Founder of My Wellness Framework.
 My Wellness Framework is a package of digital templates that helps individuals organize their lives around the nine dimensions of wellness.